Millllllllosz/AboutMe/README.md

 # About me

 ⌨️ I'm learning: C#, Java.
-JavaScript and Phtyon
+JavaScript and Python

 💻 I have extensive experience in programming discord bots